CodingItWrong/ideas-ember/README.md

-# ideas
+# Ideas

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+Frontend client for Ideas, an app for grouping quotes into conceptual ideas.

+Implemented with Ember.js using the preview version of the upcoming [Octane edition](https://emberjs.com/editions/octane/).
+This app will be kept up-to-date with the latest Octane features and serves as a good example of a "typical" Ember app using Octane.

+Powered by a Rails JSON:API backend, [ideas-api](https://github.com/CodingItWrong/ideas-api).

 ## Prerequisites